 - Cut onions will keep for several days if sealed in plastic bags or containers and refrigerated

-In 2010, the U.S. onion industry proactively developed voluntary commodity specific food safety guidelines for the dry bulb onion supply chain.
+In 2022 the U.S. onion industry proactively updated its voluntary commodity specific food safety guidelines for the dry bulb onion supply chain.
 This document serves as guidance for growers and shippers to adhere to best practices and regulations [i.e. Good Agricultural Practices (GAPs) and Good Manufacturing Practices (GMPs)] governing safe vegetable production.
-Many suppliers regularly test and monitor the aspects of their growing and distribution cycles, and maintain records of those results for filing with the appropriate auditing agencies.
+Many suppliers regularly test and monitor the aspects of their growing and distribution cycles, and they maintain records of those results for filing with the appropriate auditing agencies.
 This ensures that onions sent fresh for market retail processing are of the highest quality.

 The industry supports government efforts to provide a strong food safety regulatory framework.
 This assures the public appropriate standards are in place and being met by the dry bulb onion supply chain.